deepakb/carousel-mastra-ai/README.md

 ## 🛠️ Hybrid Rendering Technology

 We don't just ask AI to "make an image with text" (which often fails).
-We use a **God Tier Hybrid Approach**:
+We use a **Production Grade Hybrid Approach**:

 1.  **Visuals**: AI generates the *background* and *visual elements* with strict "negative space" prompting.
 2.  **Safe Zones**: We enforce a **100px safe zone** and clean composition to ensure text readability.